 The best clothes for a pear body type

-There are different types of styles that can work well with pear body shapes—it all depends on what kind of look you want to go for.
-Pear body shapes are fabulous for creating drama on the bottom half, so it's great to go for wider-leg trousers or bootleg cuts.
+There are different styles that can work well with pear body shapes—it all depends on what kind of look you want to go for.
+Pear body shapes are fabulous for creating drama on the bottom half, so embrace your curves and go for wider-leg trousers or bootleg cuts.
 Or if you'd rather accentuate your smaller middle and disguise your hip and thigh areas, fit-and-flare skirts can be really helpful.
 Off-the-shoulder tops are also a good way to emphasize your smaller top half.

 Best dresses for pear body shape

-- A-line dresses: An A-line dress will disguise wider bottom areas while drawing attention to the smaller top half of your body.
+- A-line dresses: These will skim over a wider bottom while drawing attention to the smaller top half of your body.

-- Wrap dresses: The detail on wrap dresses will accentuate your smaller waist while skimming over the hips for a more flattering look.
+- Wrap dresses: The waist detailing on a wrap dress will accentuate the smallest part of you while skimming over the hips for a flattering finish.

 Best tops for pear body shape

-- Bardot tops: Bardot tops are perfect for showing off the smaller upper frames of pear body shape types, with the off the shoulder design drawing attention to the neck and chest areas.
+- Bardot tops: Bardot tops are perfect for showing off the smaller upper frames of pear body shapes, with the off-the-shoulder design drawing attention to the neck and chest areas.